7 FinTech Innovations Banks Should Watch to Gain an Edge In 2021

 So far, one of the biggest AI trends in banking is “intelligent” payment fraud detection.
 Algorithms have become increasingly better than humans to spot abnormal behaviors, detect rogue trading or market abuse.
 The particular appeal is that detection can happen in real-time for multiple accounts.
-Mastercard was among the early adopters of AI-driven fraud management and managed to reduce the rate of false declines faced by customers .
+Mastercard was among the early adopters of AI-driven fraud management and managed to reduce the rate of false declines faced by customers by 80%.

 5. Blockchain Use Cases Continue to Swell.

 2018 has been a decisive year for blockchain – the technology finally moved from the margins to mainstream in several key industries including healthcare, supply chain management, insurance, government, and finance of course.